 Make sure that the company you’re paying a monthly fee to will be there when you need them!

-According to Consumer Affairs, in 2010, LifeLock issued refund checks to 1 million of its customers as part of a settlement the Federal Trade Commission.
+In 2010, LifeLock was ordered to pay $12MM as part of a settlement the Federal Trade Commission.
 The FTC charged LifeLock with making deceptive claims about its identity theft protection service and for allegedly misleading advertising practices.
 Then, in 2015, it was forced to pay a $100 million fine for violating that 2010 order.

 While they have since made changes to their company policies and brought in new management, some customers are once bitten, twice shy when it comes to the service.
 I am one of those.